Zizacious

 We all need fresh air just like we need clean water at good food.
 It’s a staple resource!
 Without it, our homes are prone to unhealthy levels of humidity that can create mould and mildew (gross!).
 This can even cause us to catch infectious and airborne diseases that can be really awful, not to mention cost us a lot.

 Most of the time, we don’t think too much about it.
 But the reality is that our homes naturally accumulate all sorts of nasty things that make for bad air – dust, pollen, and other pollutants and unhealthy substances blown in from outside.
-Using heating and cooling systems that require sealed, air-tight homes make it easier for bad air to enter and be trapped inside, badly affecting our home’s air quality and our health!
+Constructing a house with proper ventilation is crucial to prevent bad air from being trapped inside, ensuring better air quality and promoting good health!

 So, what exactly can you do to make sure that the air you’re breathing inside your homes is clean and safe?
 Two words: Natural ventilation.